-2.2.2 National Air Quality Statistics and Indicators
+2.2.3 National Air Quality Statistics and Indicators

-The UK reports on the following two indicators as National Air Quality Statistics for ambient air:
+For many years, the UK has reported the following two indicators as National Air Quality Statistics for ambient air:

 - Annual average concentrations of particles and ozone.
 These two types of air pollution are believed to have a significant impact on public health. - Number of days in the year when air pollution is 'Moderate' or higher.
-This may relate to any one of five key air pollutants and is based on the UK's Daily Air Quality Index (see Section 2.2.4).
+This may relate to any one of five key air pollutants and is based on the UK's Daily Air Quality Index (see Section 2.2.5).
 From the 1st January 2012, PM2.5 particles replaced carbon monoxide in this suite of pollutants.
 The thresholds used to define 'Moderate' and higher pollution levels in the air quality index were also revised at the beginning of 2012.